4.80 from 10 votes

 Can I Freeze?

 Yes, you can freeze overnight oats for up to 3 months.
-Make sure to not add any of the toppings though.
-Thaw it first and then add your extra toppings.
+Make sure not to add any of the toppings, though.
+Thaw it firs,t and then add your extra toppings.

-Do You Eat Overnight Oatmeal Cold?
+Do You Eat It Cold?

-How Long Do Overnight Oats Need to Soak?
+How Long Do The Oats Need to Soak?

 Overnight oats should soak in the fridge for 6 hours, at minimum.
 It’s best to leave them in there overnight if you can.
 They’ll taste delicious in the morning.